 Both espresso and cappuccino are coffee but different varieties.
 Before learning the difference between these two varieties of coffee, it is important to know how they are prepared.
 Espresso is prepared by crushing coffee beans through an espresso machine.
 The espresso machine can differ depending on how fine you want the coffee beans to be.

-Espresso is used as the base ingredient in most coffee varieties; this however depends on what you want in your coffee and at what concentration.
+Espresso is used as the base ingredient in most coffee varieties; this, however, depends on what you want in your coffee and at what concentration.
 Espresso can either be made using an espresso machine or boiled in a pot on the stove.
-The latter will however not produce the same quality espresso.
-This is because the machine takes the coffee beans through different temperatures and pressures until the end product is a well refined espresso.

 The main differences between espresso and cappuccino are as follows-:

-- Milk – There is presence of milk in cappuccino, both skimmed and frothed which makes a very huge difference to the plain espresso.
+- Milk – There is the presence of milk in cappuccino, both skimmed and frothed, which makes a huge difference to the plain espresso.

 - Base Ingredient – Espresso is the base ingredient for cappuccino and not the other way round.

-- Flavorful- This is debatable depending on what you are going for.
-If you are looking for that extra coffee kick then plain and simple espresso will work for you.
+- Flavorful- This is debatable, depending on what you are going for.
+If you are looking for that extra coffee kick, then plain and simple espresso will work for you.
 It will have more flavors in terms of coffee concentration.
-If you are looking for a fun loving attractive cup of coffee then the froth milk, touch of vanilla syrup and a pinch of cinnamon will definitely work for you.
+If you are looking for a fun-loving, attractive cup of coffee, then the frothed milk, touch of vanilla syrup, and a pinch of cinnamon will definitely work for you.